 In order to comply with Regulation 4(2)(b) of the Pension Scheme (Management and Investment Funds) Regulation 2009, Additional Voluntary Contributions (AVCs) paid and the AVC assets are not included in the Fund's accounts.

-The value of the AVCS is disclosed for information purposes in Note 21 on page 95.
+However, the value of the AVCS is disclosed for information purposes only in Note 22.